Radford, Coventry: Places of interest

 Radford also benefits from a generous number of parks including Nauls' Mill Park that runs behind the Radford "Council" Estate (including Hewitt Avenue) and from Bridgeman Road through to Middleborough Road towards the back of Radford Fire Station bordering the City Centre.
 Other parks include Daimler Park (Between Daimler Road and Cash's Lane) and "Radford Rec" running alongside Lydgate Hill Road.
 The pink-brown Runcorn sandstone war memorial was unveiled in 1919.
 This obelisk depicts the names of the 152 from the area who fought in the Great War, a cross by the name of 17 men indicating that they died.
 Below ground, the busy Radford Brook runs in a culvert and one branch once filled the Nauls' Mill Park pool, before joining the River Sherbourne beneath the Belgrade Theatre.

 Education

 Barr's Hill School is the coeducational comprehensive secondary school in the area.
 It was an all-girls grammar school until 1975.
 Primary schools in the area include Radford Primary Academy, Hill Farm School, St Augustine's RC Primary School, and Joseph Cash Primary School.

 Military

 Westfield House Army Reserve Centre, on Radford Road, currently houses Army Reserve detachments of the Royal Electrical & Mechanical Engineers, Royal Signals and the Royal Army Medical Corps.
 There is also a platoon of the Army Cadet Force and an Air Training Corps squadron in residence.

 Famous residents

 Philip Larkin (1922–1985), widely regarded as one of the greatest English poets of the latter half of the twentieth century, was born in Radford at 2, Poultney Road.

-Another former resident of Radford was England boxer Errol Christie who went on to be European champion in the 1980s and a regular fixture on ITV Fight Night.
+Another former resident of Radford was the British boxer Errol Christie who went on to be European champion in the 1980s.